liampingu/hypercube-animation/README.md

 # hypercube-animation
-Create pretty moving-dot patterns based on the rotation of a hypercube
+Create pretty moving-dot patterns based on the rotation of a hypercube using matplotlib